 Here’s a link to the tiny little slow cooker I bought.
 It’s the perfect size for 1-2 people, however if you are a family of around 4 I would recommend a 3.5 litre slow cooker.
 And if you are a large family, say 6 or more, you may be better off with a 6.5 litre.

-So, let’s talk Irish Stew.
-There must 27 bazillion different recipes out there for Irish Stew.
-And as with all traditional recipes, every family will have theirs a little bit differently.
+So, let’s talk about an Irish Stew recipe.
+There must 27 bazillion different recipes out there for this.
+And as with all traditional recipes, every family will enjoy theirs a little bit differently.

-From my research, there is no definitive answer to this question.
+From the research I’ve done on this, there is no definitive answer to this question.
 If a family could afford beef, then it would be beef.